Writing Style Guide

 The full, official name of a company, association, or organization should be used on first reference.
 The acronym should be included in parentheses with the first reference.
 Then, on second reference, an abbreviation or acronym may be used.

-The Office of University Communications (UComm) has created a brand toolkit for campus use to promote individual units.
-UComm is here to help the university tell a consistent story about our contributions and vision for the future.
+The Office of Strategic Marketing and Communications (MarComm) has created a brand toolkit for campus use to promote individual units.
+MarComm is here to help the university tell a consistent story about our contributions and vision for the future.

 Capitalize formal abbreviated degrees: B.A., B.S., M.Ed., Ph.D.